Zambia exported US$6.9 billion worth of goods around the globe in 2019, down -0.4% since 2015 and down -23.2% from 2018 to 2019..

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.

-Among Zambia’s trading partners that generate the greatest positive trade balances, Zambian surpluses with the United Kingdom (up 294.1%), Luxembourg (up 51.3%) and Singapore (up 43.2%) grew at the fastest pace from 2017 to 2018.
+Among Zambia’s trading partners that generate the greatest positive trade balances, Zambian surpluses with China (up 2,708%), Kenya (up 112.9%) and Burundi (up 11.3%) grew at the fastest pace from 2018 to 2019.
+Zambia also transitioned from a -$530 million deficit trading with the Democratic Republic of the Congo in 2018 to garner a $629.9 million surplus for 2019.

 These positive cashflow streams clearly indicate Zambia’s competitive advantages with the above countries, but also represent key opportunities for Zambia to develop country-specific strategies to optimize its overall position in international trade.